Writing prizes

 This prize was established in memory of Lewis Edwards, who died while a student of English Literature at the University of Edinburgh.
 It is open to any matriculated undergraduate student of the University.

-The award, £1,400, is offered for a composition in English verse (including free verse) or prose (fiction).
+The award, estimated value £1,400, is offered for a composition in English verse (including free verse) or prose (fiction).
 Poetry submissions must be no more than 80 lines, and prose (fiction) submissions must be no longer than 3,000 words.

 Past winners